SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ### Remark

 Some 3rd party trackers might require low-level access to the `AVPlayer` instance.
 The `Player` class exposes this player through the `systemPlayer` property.
 Even though the low-level player is therefore accessible you should never attempt to mutate its state directly.
 Changes might namely interfere with behavior expected by Pillarbox `Player` class, leading to undefined behavior.

+## Picture in Picture integration

+Pillarbox provides two modes of integration for Picture in Picture:

+- Basic integration, which enables Picture in Picture automatically when the application is sent to the background.
+- Advanced integration, which allows the user to navigate your application while playing content with Picture in Picture.

+No matter the integration mode you choose you must setup your application first so that it can support Picture in Picture.

+## Application setup

+For your application to be able to support Picture in Picture you must:

+- Add _Audio, AirPlay, and Picture in Picture_ to your target _Background Modes_ capabilities.
+- [Configure your audio session](https://developer.apple.com/documentation/avfaudio/avaudiosession) so that it uses the `.playback` category.

+## Basic integration

+Basic integration is as simple as setting the `isPictureInPictureSupported` Boolean to `true` on a `VideoView`.

+When backgrounding your application video playback automatically continues in Picture in Picture.

 ## Have fun